Emergent Active Clusters through Wave-Mediated Interactions: Results

-where $r$ is the radial distance from the droplet, $J_0$ is the Bessel function of the first kind, $k_F=2\pi/\lambda_F$ is the Faraday wavenumber with $\lambda_F$ as the Faraday wavelength, $A_0$ sets the wave amplitude, and $l_d$ is the decay length of the wavefield.
+where $J_0$ is the zeroth-order Bessel function, $k_F=2\pi/\lambda_F$ is the Faraday wavenumber, $A_0$ is the wave amplitude, and $l_d$ is the characteristic decay length of the wavefield.
+This functional form captures the essential features of the experimentally measured wavefield~\citep{Damiano2016} and provides a simple framework for understanding how wave interference generates effective interactions between droplets.

-For two droplets separated by a distance $r$, the wavefields superimpose linearly.
-The resulting field acts as an effective interaction potential, yielding the radial force
+For two droplets separated by a distance $r$, their wavefields superimpose linearly, generating an effective interaction determined by the local wavefield gradient.
+The resulting radial interaction force is